commitdev/docs/docs/epresources/ep-coaching-guide.md

 ## How many hours of coaching is available to me monthly?

 Sphere credits are shared across the entire organization.
-Since sharing is caring, we ask that you use a maximum of 12 credits per month.
+Since sharing is caring, we ask that you use a **maximum of 12 credits per month**.
 That translates to 2 hours of coaching sessions which you can divide across the month as suits your schedule.
 Many folks will opt for a single 30 minute session each week, or two 1 hour sessions each month.

+## What if I want to book additional sessions?
+Open the Sphere App and go to Settings.
+Hit “Ante-up” and choose the number of credits you need for your next session.
+Important: Make sure to book the session right away, as credits get added to a shared pool of credits.

+Example:
+_In May, Meghan booked 4x30-minute sessions with Jonas and Taraneh.
+She would like to book another 60-minute session with Jonas for May, but there are only 12 credits left in the shared Sphere account.
+To make sure other team members can also book their sessions this month, Meghan can ante-up 6-credits and instantly book her session with Jonas._

 At Commit, we believe in growth at all levels of leadership.
 We're excited for you to tap into this incredible resource!